 - EPC can accept referrals for patients at any time after their admission, and for patients that have been discharged no greater than 2 business days from their qualifying facilities

-- Please note, we can and encourage referrals be sent prior to discharge
+- Please note, we encourage referrals be sent prior to discharge

 How do I make a referral?